arenadata/docs_ads/source/Architecture/index.rst

 Architectural features of Arenadata Streaming
 ==============================================

-В документации приведены архитектурные особенности платформы Arenadata Streaming.
+The documentation describes the architectural features of the platform Arenadata Streaming.

-Инструкция может быть полезна администраторам, программистам, разработчикам и сотрудникам подразделений информационных технологий, осуществляющих внедрение и сопровождение системы.
+The instruction can be useful to administrators, programmers, developers and employees of information technology departments who implement and maintain the system.

-.. important:: Контактная информация службы поддержки -- e-mail: info@arenadata.io
+.. important:: Contact information support service -- e-mail: info@arenadata.io

 .. toctree::
    :maxdepth: 2
-   :caption: Оглавление:
+   :caption: Table of contents:

    intro
    persistence